PCR guide UK 2026 All budgets

 Step 1: Work out what you actually need to power

-Before looking at any products, list the devices you'd want running in a cut.
-A typical UK household priority list looks like: Wi‑Fi router + ONT (~20W), smartphones (10W each), a laptop (45W), and LED lighting (~15W total).
+Before looking at any products, list the devices you'd want running.
+A typical UK household priority list during a power cut: Wi‑Fi router + ONT (~20W), smartphones (10W each), a laptop (45W), and LED lighting (~15W total).
 That's roughly 90W — meaning a 500Wh unit gives you 4–5 hours, and a 1000Wh unit gives 8–9 hours.
 Fridges are a separate conversation (see below).
+For camping or van life, your list will be similar but may include a cool box or compressor fridge.

 Step 2: Calculate the capacity you need